spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 6. Repeat the process until Palette indicates the configuration works.

-## Apply Updates to Clusters
+## Apply Profile Updates to Clusters

 1. Log in to [Palette](https://console.spectrocloud.com).

 2. From the left **Main Menu**, select **Profiles**.
 Clusters that are eligible for an update will have an **Updates Available** badge.

-3. Select the cluster with the update notification to start the **Apply** updates wizard.
-Click on **Apply** button.
+3. Select the cluster with the update notification to start the **Apply Updates** wizard.
+Click on the **Apply** button.

-4. An **Apply Updates** wizard opens with the update notification.
+4. The **Apply Updates** wizard opens with the update notification.
 The notification contains details about the updates that will be applied.
-Click the **Confirm** button to apply the updates to the cluster.
+Click the **Confirm** button to apply updates to the cluster.

 ### Validate